jeffreysbrother/generator-tcg/README.md

 * **How many variations would you like?**  1
 * **Please enter a short branch description:**  nav

-The answers above will result in `ga/ga-33` (the folders and all files within) being duplicated and renamed to `jc/jc-02` (since in the above example, `jc-02` immediately follows `jc-01`, numerically).
+The answers above will result in `ga/ga-33` (the folders and all files within) being duplicated and renamed to `jc/jc-02` (since *my* config file sets developer to "jc", and since in the above example, `jc-02` immediately follows `jc-01`, numerically).
 TCG's current naming convention is enforced: user's initials (two letters), a hyphen, and 2-3 numbers.
 The numeric portion of the name will have left padding when the value is less than 10 (`jc-01` rather than `jc-1`).

-The generator will then checkout a new branch `ga_report-review_nav`, stage all changes, commit them, and push (setting the upstream to the newly-created branch).
+The generator will then checkout a new branch `jc_report-review_nav`, stage all changes, commit them, and push (setting the upstream to the newly-created branch).

 ## Existing Features: